davmre/matrizer/README.md

 Web Interface
 -----
 Matrizer is available through a web interface at [matrizer.org](http://www.matrizer.org).
-This is the easiest way to get started; unfortunately there's currently no documentation.
+This is the easiest way to get started.
+There's currently no documentation, but the examples provide a quick guide to what's possible (for more examples, see the tests/ subdirectory of the source tree).

 The rest of this file describes building the local command-line version, and is mostly of interest to potential developers.